DefGef/tic-tac-toe-project/README.md

 # tic-tac-toe-project
 A project that was part of the Python Programming Essentials Course.
-I've included the brief below and my solution to the code is in the main branch.
+I've included the brief below and my solution code is included in the main branch.

 Here is the brief for the challenge: